Call of Duty 4: Modern Warfare: Plot

+In response to the Middle Eastern coup, the United States launches a full-scale invasion.
+Sergeant Paul Jackson of the 1st Force Recon participates in the initial landing and ground assault under Staff Sergeant Griggs and Lieutenant Vasquez.
+The platoon fails to find Al-Asad in a coastal town, then fights in a nearby city with an M1 Abrams tank.
+Intelligence from the SAS suggests Al-Asad may have a Russian nuclear device, prompting an all-out assault on the capital.
+While SEAL Team 6 disarms the nuke in the presidential palace, Marines fight Al-Asad's forces.
+However, the nuclear device detonates unexpectedly, destroying the city and killing Jackson, Vasquez, and the invasion force.

-Refusing to assume Al-Asad dead, Price's team supported by Russian loyalists raids a safe house in Azerbaijan where they locate and capture Al-Asad.
-During the interrogation, Price answers Al-Asad's phone before executing him, revealing that the caller was the leader of the ultranationalists: Imran Zakhaev.
-Price reveals that in the aftermath of the Chernobyl disaster and the collapse of the Soviet Union, Zakhaev profited from nuclear proliferation and used his new wealth to lure Soviet Army soldiers to form his ultranationalist party.
-Price and his superior Captain MacMillan were ordered to assassinate Zakhaev in Pripyat, Ukraine in 1996, where Price fired upon Zakhaev with a sniper rifle from a hotel; however, the shot only severed Zakhaev's arm.
+Refusing to assume Al-Asad is dead, Price's team, supported by Russian loyalists, raids a safe house in Azerbaijan where they locate and apprehend Al-Asad.
+During the interrogation, Price answers Al-Asad's phone before executing him, revealing that the caller was the leader of the Ultranationalists: Imran Zakhaev, with whom Price has a history.

+In 1996, in the aftermath of the Chernobyl disaster and the collapse of the Soviet Union, Zakhaev profited from nuclear proliferation and used his new wealth to lure ex-Soviet military personnel to form his Ultranationalist party.
+Then-lieutenant Price and his superior, Captain MacMillan, were ordered to assassinate Zakhaev at a gathering in Pripyat, Ukraine.
+Price fired upon Zakhaev; however, the shot only severed Zakhaev's arm.
 Price and MacMillan barely escaped Zakhaev's forces.

-Following Al-Asad's death, Price's team hold off against Ultranationalist forces who arrive to avenge him.
-A joint task force composed of the SAS, Force Recon, and the loyalists then attempt to capture Zakhaev's son, Victor, to learn Zakhaev's whereabouts.
-After ambushing him, Victor flees but is cornered on the roof of an apartment building.
+In the present, Price's team holds out against Ultranationalist forces arriving to avenge Al-Asad's death, before being rescued by Force Recon Marines led by Griggs.
+Afterwards, a joint task force is formed between the SAS and Force Recon to capture Zakhaev's son, Victor, to learn his father's whereabouts.
+The task force and the loyalists ambush Victor at a checkpoint and then corner him.
 Refusing to surrender, he commits suicide.
-Enraged, Zakhaev retaliates by taking control of a nuclear launch facility.
+Enraged, Zakhaev retaliates by taking control of a nuclear launch facility in the Altai Mountains.

-An operation is launched by the task force to take back the site.
-However, Zakhaev promptly launches nuclear intercontinental ballistic missiles at the U.S. Eastern Seaboard, with the potential of causing 41 million casualties.
-The SAS and Force Recon manage to breach the facility and remotely destroy the missiles over the Atlantic Ocean.
-They escape in military trucks with Zakhaev's forces in pursuit.

-An ultranationalist Mi-24 Hind helicopter destroys a bridge and traps the joint force.
-In the ensuing fight, a tanker explodes, and many of the group are either killed or injured.
-Zakhaev himself arrives and begins killing wounded soldiers when arriving loyalists in a Mi-28 Havoc destroy his Mi-24 Hind.
-Distracted, Zakhaev turns to the loyalists and Price gives a pistol to Soap, who kills Zakhaev and his escort.
-Loyalist forces start tending to the wounded immediately.
+The task force launches an operation to retake the site, but Zakhaev promptly launches nuclear intercontinental ballistic missiles at the U.S. Eastern Seaboard.
+The task force manages to breach the facility and remotely destroy the missiles over the Atlantic Ocean, before escaping with Zakhaev's forces in pursuit.
+An Ultranationalist Mi-24 Hind destroys a bridge and traps the task force.
+In the ensuing firefight, the task force quickly suffers casualties, with Griggs being killed in the crossfire.
+Zakhaev himself arrives and executes Gaz and other wounded soldiers when arriving loyalists in a Mi-28 Havoc destroy his Mi-24 Hind.
+With Zakhaev distracted, Price slides a pistol to Soap, who kills Zakhaev and his escorts.
+Loyalist forces arrive to tend to the wounded.

-In the epilogue, the missile incident and the ultranationalists' support of Al-Asad are covered up, prompting further events.